paulmelis/nano-tools/readme.md

     which isn't SQLite-specific and somewhat quirky to use.
     The sqlite3 module (depending on your Python version) also has issues with transactions in certain scenarios.
 All in all, APSW is much more pleasant to work with.
-As it is available in many distros as package or can be installed using pip adding it to your system shouldn't be too hard.
+As it is available in many distros as a package or can be installed using pip adding it to your system shouldn't be too hard.